sagico/devops-exercise/README.md

 ### Step 1 - Build & Publish a docker image

-Go to the `coint-master-api`, build a Docker image and deploy it to Docker Hub.
+Go to the `coin-master-api`, build a Docker image and deploy it to Docker Hub.

 ### Step 2 - Deploy a Kubernetes Cluster